sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 }
 ```

 In our unrolled code, the dependencies between multiply instructions are removed, enabling the CPU to take more advantage of pipelining.
-This increases our throughput by TODO% compared to our naive implementation.
+This increases our throughput by 38% compared to our naive implementation.

 <SIMDChart
     rows={[